Let me help you make that decision for your flock and your individual circumstances!

 Once a rooster's hormones kick in, their natural instinct is to guard their flock.
 But that can sometimes mean their behaviour towards you and your family can be aggressive.

-This article gives details about why and when, and the way I've found to manage it which is both humane and effective.
+This article gives details about why and when to watch for aggression in your male chickens, and details the way I've found to manage it which is both humane and effective.

 Do you have a roo who's an asset to your flock?